bredelings/BAli-Phy/doc/BUILDING.md

 where available.
 The copied xslTNG stylesheet has Google Fonts imports removed, so viewing and rendering do not require a font download.
 System font fallbacks are allowed.

+## Notes, cautions, and warnings

+Keep information needed for the current explanation or next step in the main text.
+Use `<note>` for self-contained supplementary material, and `<caution>` or `<warning>` for consequences readers should see before acting.
+Warnings identify actions that could discard information or stop work unexpectedly.
+Use `<important>` for an essential prerequisite, such as removing quarantine before extracting the macOS archive.
+Give each box a descriptive `<title>` that includes its type, such as “Caution: Preserve branch annotations”.
+Move relevant prose into the box rather than repeating it.
+Informational boxes use `<note>`; `<info>` contains metadata.

 ## Table layout

 Set table column proportions with DocBook `colspec` entries in `README.xml`; the same